 The first Intel-based Macs haven't even been released yet and there's already hacked versions of it that bypass the protections to keep it running on Apple-only hardware.
 I love it.
 Apple should have released its OS on standard Intel hardware a long time ago.
-The fact that they didn't hurt the PC industry as Windows got more entrenched and the real choices narrowed for computer buyers -- both corporate and consumers.
+The fact that they didn't hurt the PC industry as Windows got more entrenched and the real choices narrowed for computer buyers — both corporate and consumers.
 Sure, Apple could have still offered its cool hardware and there would have always been a segment of the population that would pay more for that.
 But they could have had a much more profound effect on the industry by adopting standard Intel hardware and becoming a serious OS player.
 Looks like they still aren't interested.

-Jason Hiner is the Global Editor in Chief of TechRepublic and Global Long Form Editor of ZDNet.
-He is an award-winning journalist who writes about the people, products, and ideas that are revolutionizing the ways we live and work in the 21st century.
+Jason Hiner is Editor in Chief of TechRepublic and Long Form Editor of ZDNet.
+He writes about the people, products, and ideas changing how we live and work in the 21st century.
 He's co-author of the book, Follow the Geeks.